Rain-World-Modding/RegionKit/docs/GateCustomization.md

 `Left Heater`
 `Right Heater`
-Controls properties of the heaters. `Nrml` if its normal. `Brokn` makes the heater broken, meaning it will not produce any heat or steam. `Hiddn` makes the heater not visible.
+Controls properties of the heaters. `Nrml` if it's normal. `Brokn` makes the heater broken, meaning it will not produce any heat or steam. `Hiddn` makes the heater not visible.

 </details>